 Design Thinking & Design Toolkits

-Design thinking as an approach has been proven beneficial for businesses of every nature and sizes.
+Design thinking is primarily a systematic flow of iterative processes that starts with understanding a problem statement in relation to its user, followed by challenging the assumptions and subsequently framing an alternate approach or a solution.
 With time, it has earned a reputation and credibility in the industry and is now being adopted by the most reluctant of companies.
 And why would it not be?
 As an approach, it takes into account every crucial piece of information and helps us arrive at cumulative results with no ultimate saturation.
 This means results for every phase could be used as a base for a new phase of the design process.

 Toolkits enable teams to adapt to this approach with the help of some suggested methodologies and exercises.

 Open communities are known for their unique approach to product development.
 Their practices are open, exclusive and very vocal.
 They are not structured by hierarchy, and this gives every individual contributor equal rights and establishes that there’s no absolute authority.
-Despite all of these differences in practice, the primary concerns for the product stay the same as any regular one.
-They still have to take into account the attributes and lifestyle of the targeted persona, they have to derive the key insights from their needs and they require some sort of assistive techniques to maneuver these information chunks into concepts, features or improvements.
-Similar as it may sound, it still has to obey the basics of open practices.
+Despite all of these differences in practice, the primary concerns for the product stay the same as anyone else–– they still have to take into account the attributes and lifestyle of the targeted persona, they have to derive the key insights from their needs and they require some sort of assistive techniques to maneuver these information chunks into concepts, features or improvements.
+Similar as it may sound, it still has to obey the basics of open practices and that’s where the line is drawn.

 Mind The Gap